C-17: The US military plane carrying Afghans to safety

 Developed in the 1980s and first flown in the 1990s, it is now used by countries around the world to shuttle troops, cargo and sometimes people in danger.

-One Afghan woman even gave birth on a C-17 on Sunday.
+One Afghan woman even gave birth to a baby girl on a C-17 on Sunday.
 She went into labour as the flight was en route to Ramstein Air Base in Germany, and medical personnel helped deliver the child in the plane's cargo hold once it had landed.

-According to the US Air Force fact sheet about the plane, it is designed to carry up to 77,519kg (170,900lb) worth of cargo.
+According to the US Air Force's fact sheet about the plane, it is designed to carry up to 77,519kg (170,900lb) worth of cargo.

 Armoured vehicles, lorries and even the M1 Abrams battle tank can all go aboard the craft.